Birla10/AI-Billboards/README.md

 # AI-Billboards

-Billboards which work based on AI
+Billboards which work based on AI and current events